太陽工業コラム

 When it was completed, I felt the greatest sense of relief.
 The building has become very symbolic from a distance and was the starting point for the torch relay for the Tokyo 2020 Olympic Games.
 I am impressed by the way the building stands at the center of the cityscape, which is changing little by little as the roof of the nearby train station building is also taken care of and regional development continues to progress.
 My clients also seem to find it interesting and I am happy to accompany them on frequent tours.

-We also offer a product called membrane ceiling, which is used as a base for gymnasiums, etc. It has the function of limiting damage even if the roof falls during an earthquake, and has been introduced for the renovation of older buildings.
+We also offer a product called membrane ceiling, which is used as a base for ceilings on gymnasiums, etc. It has the function of limiting damage even if the roof falls during an earthquake, and has been introduced for the renovation of older buildings.
 Since such facilities are often used as evacuation facilities during emergencies, I think it is important to emphasize the importance of disaster evaluation in the adoption of building materials.

 I was stationed at the site and was in a position to see the project being completed on a daily basis, but when it was completed, I felt an indescribable sense of power.
 When I entered the building, it was very bright, and I was glad to have used membrane materials.
 I often visit the site after its completion for maintenance work, and when I see many people enjoying playing soccer, especially on rainy days, I am happy to see that it is still being used.